MislavJaksic/College-Labs/SU/README.md

 SU stands for "Strojno učenje" (eng.
 Machine learning).

-### Syllabus

-The following algorithms and concepts were taught during the course, but were not implemented:
-* Inductive bias, perceptron, naive Bayes.

 ### Laboratory exercises (Labs)

 Tasks such as cross validation, feature, model and hyperparameter analysis were performed in multiple labs, so